Back to Will It Pickle?

 Compare backyard court sizes before you pick a project

 The right court is usually the one that actually fits the property without forcing bad tradeoffs.
-Use this page to compare the typical footprints for pickleball, tennis, and basketball, then check the best candidate against your actual lot in the planner.
+Use this page to compare the typical footprints for pickleball, tennis, basketball, and multi-sport layouts, then check the best candidate against your actual lot in the planner.

 Satellite-style image of a backyard pickleball court layout.